 Total protein concentration (Table 5) was significantly different in all periods (P<0.05).
 Total protein concentration in all periods in CON treatment was higher than the other treatments.
 The concentration of protein in the plasma indicates the status of anabolism and catabolism of protein (Kitchelong et al. 1995).
 Thus, the level of plasma protein at any time resulted from hormonal balance, nutritional status, water balance and other factors affecting animal health (Kitchelong et al. 1995).
 Reducing feed intake reduces the total protein in the serum (Srikandakumar et al. 2003).
 Thomas et al. (2018) with using 0.3 mg/kg zinc and 1 mg/kg copper showed that total protein and globulin level in 10 days in calves of second treatment was higher than that of control treatment calves.
-Chrystian et al. (2018) with supplementation of metaphilactic minerals (zinc, copper, selenium and manganese) showed that the level of total protein and globulin in supplemented lambs was higher than that of control treatment also acts as an antioxidant (Aliarabi et al. 2014).
-Albumin transfers vitamins, minerals, unsaturated fatty acids, hormones and other compounds into the immune system (Aliarabi et al. 2014).
-Sani et al. (2012) did not observe any significant difference between the calves fed with vitamins and minerals with calves in the control group in terms of albumin levels.
-Blood urea nitrogen concentration was significantly higher (P<0.05) in periods 2 and 4in CON group than the other treatments (Table 5).
-It should be noted that the synergism of energy and protein metabolism in the rumen affect blood urea nitrogen.
-The high serum urea may be due to unbalanced energy and protein in the diet or tension, since during the stress cortisol increases serum that may increase the decomposition of amino acids (Peixoto and Osorio 2007).
-Therefore, changes in blood urea concentrations indicate the interaction of energy and protein in the diet (Darezereshkipoor et al. 2013).
-In a study by Quigley et al. (2006), with increasing age in calves, the concentration of blood urea nitrogen decreased up to the age of weaning, whereas it's concentration from the age of weaning until the three weeks after weaning was increased.
-In a study, using minerals (zinc, copper, selenium and manganese) in lambs caused fluctuations in the level of urea serum, which indicates a high sensitivity to metabolic disorders (Peixoto and Osorio 2007).
+Chrystian et al. (2018) with supplementation of metaphilactic minerals (zinc, copper, selenium and manganese) showed that the level of total protein and globulin in supplemented lambs was higher than that of control treatment lambs.

 Albumin concentration (Table 5) in the plasma was significantly higher in HMV in comparison with the other treatments in the second period (P<0.05).
-Albumin is one of the most effective proteins in the transfer of toxic substances from the body to the liver cells and
+Albumin is one of the most effective proteins in the transfer of toxic substances from the body to the liver cells and also acts as an antioxidant (Aliarabi et al. 2014).
+Albumin causes the transfer of vitamins, minerals, unsaturated fatty acids, hormones and other compounds into the immune system (Aliarabi et al. 2014).
+Sani et al. (2012) did not observe any significant difference between the calves fed with vitamins, minerals, hormone with calves in the control group in terms of albumin levels.